Chapter 21: Conclusions

 It has suggested that the connective mode of consciousness is so unusual that we would likely describe the experience as "out of this world" and consider it special if not spiritual.
 Of course we employ a connective sentience in the everyday management of our affairs but only in brief spurts or subconsciously.
 To consciously experience its full-blown weirdness one would have to maintain a connective consciousness long enough to allow a significant widening of one's connective web of interaction.
 Most of us spend our entire lives without ever experiencing it.
 Though I lived a religious childhood, I never experienced it until I started dabbling in psychedelics, and I suspect that if I had not so dabbled I would not have experienced it in my lifetime.

-Many believe that their psychedelic experience of universal connectedness has revealed their "true self", meaning that they regard their everyday egotistical experience of reality to be an illusion, one to be cast off at a more advanced stage of spiritual development.
-This book has shown that though the psychedelic experience of universal connectedness can reveal a Cosmic Self, one's everyday, egotistical self is not an illusion but a valid means of coping with the architectivity that dominates our planetary existence.
+Many believe that their psychedelic experience of universal connectedness has revealed their "true self", meaning that they regard their everyday experience of separation to be an illusion, one to be cast off at a more advanced stage of spiritual development.
+This book has shown that though the psychedelic experience of universal connectedness can reveal a Cosmic Self, one's everyday, separate self is not an illusion but a valid means of coping with the architectivity that permeates our planetary existence.

 An experience of profound connective harmony - being joyful for the Cosmic Deity and an epiphanic experience for us - would be experienced as being beautiful both by it and by ourselves.
 The creation of complex architectures, on the other hand, would only be a source of joy to us and to an architective deity when we and it have an appreciation of creativity.
 We often have such an appreciation but our Planetary Deity does not.
 The beauty to be found in architective creation is only valued by our human (and possibly other animal) sentiences, whether it be in a work of art, the complexity of a leaf, a monumental cathedral or a human face.
 What I am trying to say is that any appreciation of beauty in the complexity of architective construction (at least here on planet Earth) is limited to us and to our more benign cultural institutions (in their roles as hierarchical deities).
 Our Planetary Deity appears to only find beauty in the complex intrigues of human sociality and in the spectacles of titanic disruptions.